Skip to content

 Help lowering internet or phone bills

-Lifeline is the main federal program to check first.
-In Virginia, the State Corporation Commission describes Lifeline as a program that helps eligible consumers buy more affordable phone service.
-The national Lifeline program can also support qualifying internet or bundled service.
-You may qualify through income or programs such as SNAP, Medicaid, SSI, Federal Public Housing Assistance, Veterans Pension, or Survivors Pension.
+Lifeline is the main federal discount to check first.
+The official Lifeline site says eligible consumers can get a monthly discount of up to $9.25 on phone, internet, or bundled service.
+A higher discount may apply on qualifying Tribal lands.
+You may qualify through income or through programs such as SNAP, Medicaid, SSI, Federal Public Housing Assistance, Veterans Pension, or Survivors Pension.

 Watch out for old ACP claims